 As you may not notice AAA symptoms, it is important to get a vascular screening, especially if you meet any of the risk factors.
 Most cases of AAA are diagnosed through simple, painless diagnostic tests such as an ultrasound scan or a CT scan.

 Treatment depends on the size of the aneurysm, which is the main indicator of the risk of rupture.
 If the aneurysm is small and there are no symptoms, you may not need treatment right away; your provider may just decide to regularly monitor the size of the aneurysm.
 Usually, surgery is performed if the aneurysm is larger than 2 inches (5 centimeters) or growing quickly.
 Although the goal is to perform surgery before complications develop, some cases (rupture or dissection of an aneurysm) call for emergency surgery.

-The vascular surgeons at UM BWMC are skilled in the use of advanced minimally invasive endovascular techniques for aneurysm repair.
-These procedures usually require only two needle sticks.
-Patients stay one-night stay in the hospital, with discharge on the following day.
-Endovascular repairs are also associated with extremely low complication rates and minimal post-operative pain compared with conventional open repairs.
+Vascular surgeons at UM BWMC are skilled in advanced, minimally invasive endovascular techniques for aneurysm repair that are associated with low complication rates and little post-procedure pain compared with open surgical repairs.

 For more information or to make an appointment with the Vascular Center at UM BWMC, call 410-553-8300.